kkaiiwen/Soft-Robotics-Locomotion-Control/README.md

 ## Prototyping

 My soft robot prototype was fabricated using Ecoflex liquid silicone rubber, cast in custom 3D-printed molds designed in Autodesk Fusion.
-These moulds define internal pneumatic channels, allowing the silicone body to bend and deform when pressurized.
+These molds define internal pneumatic channels, allowing the silicone body to bend and deform when pressurized.

 <p align="center">
   <kbd>